zchyde/brooklinebooksmith.com/_drafts/summer-reads.md

 ---

-Jessi Klein is well known for her work with comedian Amy Schumer -- and her hilarious voice in this autobiography proves she's as funny as the rest of them.&nbsp; In You'll Grow Out Of It Klein addresses the ins and outs of being an outsider -- a tomboy.
+Jessi Klein is well known for her work with comedian Amy Schumer -- and her hilarious voice in this autobiography proves that.&nbsp; In You'll Grow Out Of It Klein addresses the ins and outs of being an outsider -- a tomboy.

 &nbsp;[You'll Grow Out Of It](http://www.brooklinebooksmith-shop.com/book/9781455531189)